-(For information on how to use or submit these forms, please visit our Forms & Procedures page or click on the "Instructions" link affiliated with a specific form.)
+(For information on how to use or submit these forms, please visit our Forms & Procedures page or follow the instructions written on the specific form.)

 To apply for a Creative Writing Course: